bgamari/ghc-wiki-import/records/declared-overloaded-record-fields.md

-POsted 18-Feb-2012, Anthony Clayden. \[Apologies for my wiki formatting and cross-linking -- in haste! and a novice to trac.\]
+Posted 18-Feb-2012, Anthony Clayden. \[Apologies for my wiki formatting and cross-linking -- in haste! and a novice to trac.\]